 Non-degree students may attend classes at DU for a maximum of three quarters.
 Past this point, you must apply to DU's undergraduate program.
 Admission as a non-degree student does not guarantee admission as an undergraduate.

 Non-degree courses are only offered during the fall, winter and spring quarters.
-If you wish to take classes during the summer, please register as a visiting student through the [email protected] program.
+If you wish to take classes during the summer, please register as a visiting student through the Summer@DU program.

 If you've earned a bachelor's degree and would like to take a graduate or undergraduate course, you'll need to apply through graduate admission.
 View our graduate programs to learn about our offerings, and visit our graduate non-degree students page to learn how to apply.

-Please submit the following materials to complete your college application process:
+Please submit the following materials to complete your non-degree application:

 - Undergraduate Non-Degree Student Application

-- Official transcript from the last school you attended
+- Official transcript from the most recent school you attended

 - $65 nonrefundable application fee (via check made out to the University of Denver)